 Chandigarh is capital of Haryana and Punjab, there are some interesting places to visit.
-Check out Top 10 things to do in Chandigarh.
+It is a nice experience to travel from Delhi to Chandigarh

 Don’t expect to visit too many places for sightseeing when you travel to Shimla.
 It is a place to relax and walk around in nature instead of visiting different monuments.
 Moreover, who does sightseeing when goes for a weekend break from a city?

 Also check the Hills station to visit from Delhi over the weekend